Azure-Samples/azure-search-multiple-regions/README.md

 To run this sample, you must first complete some basic setup steps to prepare your Azure environment and deploy the resources.

-1. Install the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) or another supported tool for Bicep deployment.

-2. Clone or download this sample repository.
+1. Using the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) or another supported tool for Bicep deployment, clone or download this sample repository.

-3. Extract contents if the download is a zip file.
+2. Extract contents if the download is a zip file.
 Make sure the files are read-write.

-4. Sign in to your Azure account:
+3. Sign in to your Azure account:

    ```powershell
    az login
    ```

-5. Create a resource group to contain all of the resources:
+4. Create a resource group to contain all of the resources:

    ```powershell
    az group create --name demoResourceGroup --location westus2